 The B.C.
 NDP government's first full year in power under John Horgan's leadership coincided with a significant increase in greenhouse gas emissions.

-According to the just-released 2020 Climate Change Accountability Report, net carbon dioxide equivalents rose by 2.2 million tonnes in B.C., or three percent, from 2017 emissions.
+According to the just-released 2020 Climate Change Accountability Report, net carbon dioxide equivalents rose by 2.2 million tonnes in B.C. in 2018, or three percent, from 2017 emissions.

 Gross emissions reached 67.9 million tonnes.
 That's up a whopping 7.3 million tonnes from 2010, which went unremarked in the report.

 However, after deducting one million tonnes from offset projects, the net figure was 66.9 million tonnes in 2018.
 That's up 3.5 million tonnes from the baseline year of 2007.

 Greenhouse gas emissions per capita are down eight percent since 2007.
 But they've risen substantially since 2015.

 Heavy-duty vehicle emissions shot up 27 percent from 2007 to 2018.
 Passenger vehicle emissions were up 17 percent over the same period whereas oil and gas emissions rose eight percent.